sensiolabs/SensioFrameworkExtraBundle/Resources/doc/annotations/converters.rst

 Built-in Converters
 -------------------

-The bundle has two built-in converter, the Doctrine one and a DateTime converter.
+The bundle has several built-in converters that are detailed here.

 Doctrine Converter
 ~~~~~~~~~~~~~~~~~~